modusami/JobFinderEnhanced/README.md

 Time spent: **3** hours spent in total

 ## How to run
-start npm run dev,
+npm run dev,
-start node server.js,
+node server.js,
 needed to create server due to API issues

 ## Required Features